What is an employment gap?

 Own your decision.
 Instead of avoiding the topic, speak confidently about your career gaps.
 For example, replace phrases like “I didn’t know what I wanted to do” with “I chose to take time off to grow personally and professionally”

-Here’s how to explain six common reasons for a gap in employment:
+Here’s how to explain ten common reasons for a gap in employment:

 1. Personal reasons

-If you’ve experienced life-disrupting challenges like divorce or mental illness, you may have difficulty sharing that sensitive information with a stranger.
-But not divulging what happened can make you seem suspicious.
+If you’ve experienced life-disrupting challenges like a disability, divorce, or mental health issues, you may have difficulty sharing that sensitive information with a stranger.
+But avoiding the question can make you seem suspicious.

 2. Illness